-She’s been seen on Marie Forleo and Danielle LaPorte, and today she joins us at Event Planning Blueprint to discuss common legal mistakes event planners make.
+She’s been interviewed by Marie Forleo and Danielle LaPorte, and today she joins us at Event Planning Blueprint to discuss common legal mistakes event planners make.

-Today’s topic is vital to your event management business and should be taught in event planning 101.
+Today’s topic is vital to your event management business and should be taught in event planning 101 (but isn’t!).

-In today’s episode of EventPlanning BlueprintTV, learn the common legal mistakes event planners make, and how you can avoid – or fix – them.
+In today’s episode of EventPlanning BlueprintTV, learn the common legal mistakes event planners make, and how you can avoid – or fix – them starting now.

 Common Legal Mistakes Event Planners Make

-How are you positioning yourself and your business in the market and how do you use your ‘Unique Ability” to build your event management business?
+How do you use your ‘Unique Ability” to build your event management business?